Andy-Leo10/submodules_practice/README.md

     git submodule init
     git submodule update

-When changes were made to a submodule do this
+When changes were made to a submodule do this setup first:

     git checkout main

-    git push origin main
+Then inside any Repo use it as usual

 ---